-• Following the Academy Staffing (England) Regulations 2009 we will ensure that at least two members of staff involved in the shortlisting process and at least one member of staff on the recruitment panel has undertaken safer recruitment training.
-We follow all revised guidelines set out in Part 3 of KCSIE 2022 regarding safer recruitment.
+• Following the Academy Staffing (England) Regulations 2009 we will ensure that there are at least two members of staff involved in the shortlisting and recruitment process one of which will have undertaken safer recruitment training.
+We follow all revised guidelines set out in Part 3 of KCSIE 2023 regarding safer recruitment.